 - reporting results of the research endeavour, both positive and negative

-- Recognise the role they can play in promoting the evidence to support the practice of physical therapists.
+- recognise the role and responsibility that national associations have in promoting the evidence to support the practice of physical therapists

 While not all physical therapists are expected to be active researchers, it is a professional responsibility for all physical therapists to use research findings and the best available evidence to inform their practice.
 This is supported by WCPT’s policy statement on evidence-based practice.
 10 Physical therapists should also recognise the opportunities for informing research through the routine collection of reliable practice-based data gathered in the course of every day practice.

 |Approval, review and related policy information|